 What Fellows Do

-Fellows can select from the following internship types based on their area of interest and expertise.
+Fellows can select from the following fellowship types based on their area of interest and expertise.

 How You’ll Beneﬁt

 Ripples fellows receive unique, on-the-ground experience from living in and working with communities in Africa.
 Additionally, fellows work with Ripples staﬀ to design and implement solutions that create lasting change within the communities they serve.

 Applicants must meet the following criteria in order to be considered for the Ripples fellowship program:

 - Currently enrolled in or alumni of an undergraduate or graduate program

 - Must be able to fund fellowship costs (whether through own means or through fundraising eﬀorts)